After 20,000km with Hyundai's Ioniq 5, here's what you need to know before you buy

 That instant torque electric vehicles are known for is very present here.
 As soon as you tap the accelerator, even with regenerative braking enabled, you’ll feel the car take off with a jolt.
 It’s shocking at first, but it’s also a lot of fun and I find I miss that instant response when using a gas-powered vehicle.
 As a side note, if you really want to feel the power the Ioniq 5 offers, turn off regenerative braking and switch the car to ‘Sport Mode.’
 You may want to warn your passengers because you’ll feel like a Formula 1 driver.

 It’s worth mentioning that I’m coming from a 2014 Ford Fiesta, so a lot of the key complaints some people have about the features the Ioniq 5 is missing don’t bother me.
-For example, I don’t really care that the EV doesn’t automatically adjust the powered diver’s seat to my preferences when I get in the car, but I understand this is a feature most vehicles in this price range typically offer.
+For example, I don’t really care that the EV doesn’t automatically adjust the powered diver’s seat to my preferences when I get in the car, but I understand this is a feature most vehicles in this price range typically offer (however, I do think it’s ridiculous the Ioniq 5 doesn’t remember your preferred regenerative breaking settings).
 Other missteps like this include the lack of rain-sensing wipers, a powered trunk door, and the car locking automatically when you walk away with the keys.
 This oversight is of particular interest since it’s very obvious when you leave the doors unlocked, given the handles stick out.

 One notable issue I’ve encountered with the vehicle include the lack of a rear wiper.
 This isn’t a deal breaker, but in the winter months, it can get pretty annoying, and in some instances, I needed to pull over to clear off the back window.
 Hopefully, future versions of the Ioniq 5 feature a rear wiper as it’s a necessity in Canadian winters (if the recently revealed N version of the car is an indication, it likely will).